johannesjo/ng-fab-form/README.md

 ===========
 *Fabulous Forms for AngularJS*

 AngularJS forms are pretty nice.
-But if you have worked with angular for a while, you'll find that the out-of-the-box-mechanics like the instant validation are not far from perfect.
-Furthermore you catch yourself declaring the same stuff on and on again like giving a `novalidate` attribute and preventing for submission for invalid forms.
-The the most repitive part by far is the validation.
+But if you have worked with angular for a while, you'll find that the out-of-the-box-mechanics like the instant validation are far from perfect from the common users perspective.
+Furthermore you probably catch yourself declaring (and sometimes forgetting) the same stuff on and on again like giving a `novalidate` attribute and preventing for submission for invalid forms or like declaring a proper name attribute.

+The the most repitive part by far is validation.
 I understand why the angular-developers want to give us the freedom, of doing this stuff in the most flexible manner, but I personally like to keep things consistent, which is hard with how forms work out of the box.

 There are also a lot of form builders (like formly, etc.) out there.
 But you have to implement quite a different markup, to make those work. ng-fab-form tries solve all of those issues without requiring you to change anything.
 Just set your forms up as usual and let ng-fab-form do the rest for you.